The Miyaoka-Yau inequality and uniformisation of canonical models: -varieties and -Chern classes

 \subsection{$ℚ$-varieties}

 \approvals{Behrouz & yes \\ Daniel & yes \\ Stefan & yes \\ Thomas & yes}

 We recall the definition of $ℚ$-varieties, as given in the fundamental articles of Mumford and Gillet, \cite{MR717614, MR772058}.

-Note that there are other definitions in the literature\footnote{The definition found in Megyesi's well-known article \cite[Sect.~10]{SecondAsterisque} is more restrictive than Definition~\ref{def:Qvar}.}.
+Note that there are other definitions in the literature\footnote{The definition found in Megyesi's well-known article \cite[Sect.~10]{SecondAsterisque} is more restrictive than Definition~\ref{def:Qvar} in that it requires the morphisms $X_{α} → U_{α}$ to be quasi-étale.}.
 To avoid confusion, we restrict ourselves to Mumford's paper as a main reference and stick to the notation introduced there.

 \begin{defn}[ {$ℚ$-variety, cf.\ \cite[Sect.~2]{MR717614} and \cite[Def.~9.1]{MR772058}}] A \emph{$ℚ$-variety} is a tuple consisting of a normal, quasi-projective variety $X$, a finite set $A$ and for each $α ∈ A$ a smooth, quasi-projective variety $X_α$ and a diagram of morphisms between quasi-projective varieties